arkan/broonie/README.md

-# Telegram Memories Bot
+# Broonie

-This Telegram bots automatically downloads all the photos and videos in real-time from conversations where the bot has been added to.
+Broonie is a Telegram bots that automatically downloads all the photos and videos in real-time from conversations where the bot has been added to.
-This makes it very convenient to save all the memories from family groups for example.
+This makes it very convenient to save all the memories from family Telegram groups and expose them on Plex for example.

 ## Usage